cvs-health/testaro/README.md

 ##### Network watch

-Testaro can poll servers for jobs to be performed.
+An instance of Testaro, an _agent_, can poll servers for jobs to be performed.

-An instance of Testaro is an _agent_.
-A Testaro instance identifies itself when polling servers, allowing servers to decide whether to give the instance a job to do and whether to accept a report from the instance.
-It also identifies itself in any report that it creates.

-The URLs polled by Testaro are specified by `JOB_URLS`.
-The format of that environment variable is a `+`-delimited list of URLs, including schemes and agent authentications.
-One of the URLs might be `https://testrunner.org/a11ytest/api/job/tester3:secretsauce` or `https://testrunner.org/a11ytest/api/job?agent=tester3:secretsauce`.
-In these examples, the final URL segment or the query parameter is an agent authentication agreed to between the agent and a server.
-Such a URL can then be the requested resource in a `GET` request asking the server to assign a job to the instance.
+Network watching is governed by environment variables of the form `NETWATCH_URL_0_JOB` and `NETWATCH_URL_0_REPORT`, and by an environment variable `NETWATCH_URLS`.

+You can create as many pairs of `…JOB` and `…REPORT` variables as you want, one pair for each server that the agent may get jobs from.
+Each pair has a different number inside the variable name.
+The `…JOB` variable is the URL that the agent needs to send a job request to.
+The `…REPORT` variable is the URL that the agent needs to send a completed report to.
+Each URL can contain segments and/or query parameters that identify the purpose of the request

+The `NETWATCH_URLS` variable has a value of the form `0,3,4`.
+This is a comma-delimited list of the numbers of the servers to be polled.

-Once a Testaro instance obtains a network job, Testaro performs it and adds the result data to the job, which then becomes the job report.
+Once a Testaro instance obtains a network job from one of the servers, Testaro performs it and adds the result data to the job, which then becomes a report.
 Testaro also makes its `AGENT` value the value of the `sources.agent` property of the report.
-Testaro then sends the report in a `POST` request to the URL specified by the `sendReportTo` property of the job.
+Testaro then sends the report in a `POST` request to the report URL with the same server number.

-That `sendReportTo` property may contain a substring bounded by brackets, as in `https://serverx.org/[SERVERXAGENT]`.
-If it does, Testaro substitutes the value of its `SERVERXAGENT` environment variable for the brackets and the substring they enclose.
-That potentially modified `sendReportTo` property is the URL of the `POST` request.
-That environment variable has a value agreed to between the agent and the server.

 Network watching can be repeated or 1-job.
 1-job watching stops after 1 job has been performed.